 In preparation for this growth, Hays County developed a long range transportation plan in 2013 to identify current and future transportation needs and how best to address them.
 In 2013 the Hays County Transportation Plan (HCTP) was adopted and lists, among other projects, improvements to FM 150.

 Project Location: Near Arroyo Ranch Road heading east to near IH 35 at Yarrington Road

-If your land is threatened with condemnation due to this re-alignment, you need legal counsel.
-As a firm that exclusively advocates for landowner rights, Braun & Gresham gives you a powerful voice in a complex process.
+As a firm that exclusively advocates for landowner rights, Braun & Gresham gives you a powerful voice in the complex condemnation process.
 We are a local firm in Dripping Springs so we understand Hays County land and the issues surrounding it.
 We are here to provide expert legal counsel and help our clients protect their land.

-If you have been contacted by TXDOT or Hays County about this project, please contact us immediately.
-The important thing to remember is that even if you have received a letter in the mail from a condemnation entity informing you of their intentions, this does NOT mean that it’s a done deal.
+If you have been contacted by Hays County about this project, please contact us immediately at (512) 894-5426 or [email protected] The important thing to remember is that even if you have received a letter in the mail from a condemnation entity informing you of their intentions, this does NOT mean that it’s a done deal.
 There are many ways to influence the condemnation process to ensure that your wants and needs are met, but it’s important that you involve knowledgeable professionals that can help guide you through the process.

 David–I’m not in the 150 buffer zone, but I did want to say “thanks” for getting in the lead on this and other issues like the EP groundwater problem (and property taxes) and representing the landowner.
 There’s an old saying among NGOs about “doing well by doing good”.
 I hope that it also works out that way for you all.